Alcohol and smoking of any kind can negatively impact fertility, making the road to conception a bit more difficult.

 Alcohol and fertility

-Research is mixed on how occasional drinking may affect female fertility: some studies have found that individuals who consume two or more alcoholic drinks a day see drops in their fertility, but there’s no evidence that a drink here and there negatively affects fertility.
-Everything in moderation!
-Light, social drinking is usually fine, although it may decrease some people’s chances of conceiving.
-It all depends on personal tolerance and reaction to alcohol.
+Research is mixed on how occasional drinking may affect female fertility.
+Some studies have found that individuals who consume two or more alcoholic drinks a day see lower fertility rates, but there’s no single study that shows you need to cut out alcohol completely while TTC.
+Occasional, light drinking is probably compatible with TTC.
+It all depends on personal tolerance and your acceptance of any level of risk.
 However, individuals who abuse alcohol are more likely to develop certain infertility conditions, such as the absence of ovulation or menstruation.

-Research is also inconclusive about male fertility.
-Alcohol is one of many factors that can contribute to sperm count, including exercise, nutrition, sleep, and weight.
-Limiting alcohol intake when trying to conceive may help boost fertility, but cutting it out completely isn’t necessary either.
+Research is similarly inconclusive about the impact of alcohol on male fertility.
+Alcohol is one of many factors, like exercise, nutrition, sleep and weight, that can contribute to sperm count.
+Limiting alcohol intake when trying to conceive may help boost fertility, but cutting it out completely is a personal choice.

 Smoking and fertility

 What about smoking and female fertility?
-Those who smoke may be at a greater risk of experiencing ovulation problems or other general health issues that may affect fertility.
-Like alcohol, it’s moderation that counts: a cigarette here and there probably won’t make your fertility plunge, but several or more a day can be detrimental.
+Those who smoke or vape may be at a greater risk of experiencing ovulation problems or other general health issues that may negatively affect fertility.
+Any amount of smoking can reduce egg quality and make your uterine lining less inviting for an embryo.

-Cigarette smoke can also adversely affect male fertility, as it may lower sperm count and make it difficult for the little fellows to make their way to a fallopian tube and fertilize an egg.
+Cigarette smoke can also adversely affect male fertility, as it may lower sperm count and make it difficult for individual sperm to make their way to a fallopian tube and fertilize an egg.

 Because smoking certainly isn’t good for your health – fertility health or general health – quitting is recommended.
-So you may want to speak with your healthcare provider about this if you’re smoking right now.
-And because smoking while pregnant can lead to increased risk of birth defects, low birth weight, and other complications, if you’re actively TTC, quitting now while you’re trying definitely makes a lot of sense.
+And because smoking while pregnant leads to an increased risk of birth defects, low birth weight, and other complications, if you’re actively TTC, quitting now definitely makes a lot of sense.

 Read more